 IET Engineering & Technology Photographer of the Year 2018

-The IET's annual photography competition for 2018 was launched in a bid to challenge public misconceptions of engineering and technology and dispel its traditional image of hard hats and dirty overalls.
+The IET's annual photography competition for 2018 is closing on Friday 28 September.
+The competition was launched in a bid to challenge public misconceptions of engineering and technology and dispel its traditional image of hard hats and dirty overalls.